 The disk is held in the open position by means of a fusible link attached to the lever.
 The fusible link has a predetermined melting point and the valve is used mainly as a fire control device.

 This is a type of swing valve in which the design criteria are directed particularly towards the prevention of shock closure in conditions of very rapid reversal of flow, for example in the case of discharge by electrically driven centrifugal pumps.
 Special features are incorporated to achieve valve closure in the shortest possible time combined with low head loss.

 Tilting Disk Check:

 A sophisticated design of swing check valve in which a specially shaped disk is pivoted at a selected point, instead of being hinged as in the conventional type. of swing check valve.
-The seat faces on the disk and in the body are bevelled and in the closed position the valve resembles a simple 'lift' valve with conical seat.
-Characteristics are low pressure drop at low velocities and, depending on the design, a quick response to flow reversal.
+The seat faces on the disk and in the body are bevelled and in the closed position, the valve resembles a simple 'lift' valve with conical seat.
+Characteristics are low-pressure drop at low velocities and, depending on the design, quick response to flow reversal.

 The disk sits on a seat face provided on a horizontal bridge wall across the valve body, rather as in a globe valve except that in this case, the disk is free to rise.
 Flow pressure lifts the disk from its seat and backflow, or no flow, causes the disk to drop back on to the seat and so shut off the flow.
 The disk is usually guided in both the body seat opening and the body cap but sometimes within the seat opening only.
 For some applications, a spring may be fitted above the disc to ensure the valve is closed.